 - Where: City Palace, Udaipur, Rajasthan

-Holi is commonly referred to as the "Festival of Colors".
+Holi is commonly referred to as the "Festival of Colors."
 People exuberantly throw colored powder and water all over each other, have parties, and dance under water sprinklers.
 Bhang (a paste made from cannabis plants) is also traditionally consumed during the celebrations.
 Holi is a very carefree festival that's great fun to participate in if you don’t mind getting wet and dirty.
 Find out the best ways and places to celebrate Holi in India.

 - Where: All over India, particularly in the north.
 Celebrations in the south have a more religious focus.